University Program in Environmental Science

 Research Scientist at a National Park, Wildlife Management for a Water Management District, Environmental Planner for a county or municipality, Program Coordinator in non-governmental organizations, all tied to ongoing research, restoration, or management of some of our nation's most sensitive aquatic systems and species.

-MS Master of Science Graduate Degree in Environmental Science
+Graduate Degree in Environmental Science

 What's Special about the Environmental Sciences Program at FAU